mattjennings/serverless-esbuild-yarn-example/README.md

 - notice that it says "no external modules needed"
 - clone `https://github.com/mattjennings/serverless-esbuild.git` and checkout to `support-yarn-workspaces` branch
   - build it and set up the link (`yarn && yarn build && yarn link`)
-  - link to it in the `external` folder `yarn link serverless-build`
+- link to serverless-esbuild in the `external` folder (`yarn link serverless-build`)
 - run `serverless deploy --noDeploy` again
-- notice that the external modules are correclty detected and packaged
+- the external modules are correclty detected and packaged